According to a recent report by the BBC, 55% of businesses have reported cyber-attacks in 2019.

 A ransomware attack hidden in an email attachment can bankrupt a business or force it to close.
 Improper storage of client information could lead to crippling lawsuits and even criminal prosecution for data protection breaches.

 In April 2019, fake US State Department documents were used in a European embassy cyber-attacks.
 Which goes to show no amount of systems and software can protect you from an unwitting click on an email attachment.

-Although brute force and DDoS are types of attack we most commonly associate with cyber-attacks, the truth is cyber criminals are becoming increasingly more inventive in how they can steal information and money.
+Although brute force and DDoS are types of attacks we most commonly associate with cyber-attacks, the truth is cybercriminals are becoming increasingly more inventive in how they can steal information and money.

 But ultimately, they are capitalising on the failure or unwillingness to act by businesses who aren’t taking cyber security seriously.